 Holy Name School has always been a place of miracles and hope.
 Founded in 1927, Holy Name School first served Irish and German immigrant families who worked in Camden’s sprawling factories.
 Today, Holy Name School sits at the center of North Camden’s growing Latino population.
 Although the languages and complexions have changed, Holy Name’s commitment to the mission of Catholic education has remained constant.
 Hope is reborn in each child at Holy Name and, through each child and their families, hope is reborn in the city.

 In 2009, Holy Name School joined with four other schools to form the Catholic School Partnership.
 A revolutionary model for Catholic urban education which seeks to provide a strong foundational, student-centered academic program that is defined by faith-based values, rooted in respected, and compelled by justice.

-Now in its 87th year of service, Holy Name School needs your help.
-Despite the substantial sacrifices of Holy Name's parents and gerneous subsides from the Catholic School Partnership, Holy Name School needs your help to fund financial assistance and allow the school to continue serving the children.
+Now in its 92nd year of service, Holy Name School needs your help.
+Despite the substantial sacrifices of Holy Name’s parents and generous subsidies from the Catholic School Partnership, Holy Name School needs your help to fund financial assistance and allow the school to continue serving the children.